kelloggm/cs-490-website/hw3.md

 submission_notes: Submit via Canvas
 ---

-In this assignment you will use tools to automatically create high-coverage test suites for different programs.
+In this assignment you will use tools to automatically create a high-coverage test suite for a program.

 You _may_ work with a partner for this assignment.